-- assumes AB 1534 would not impact current PCPs who are also HIV specialists because they meet the bill's definition of a PCP premandate. - assumes AB 1534 would primarily impact board-certified infectious disease specialists who treat patients with HIV, and are not currently PCPs, but meet the bill's definition of HIV specialist. - assumes AB 1534 would impact only a small number of physician assistants (PAs) and nurse practitioners (NPs) who are HIV specialists, but are currently not serving as primary care providers. - assumes that only HIV-positive enrollees would select HIV specialists as their PCPs, although this is not specified in the bill language. - focuses on delivery of primary care services to people living with HIV (PLWH) rather than on delivery of HIV care because enrollees currently have access to HIV care as specialty care. - evaluates the clinical literature for evidence that non-PCP HIV specialists provided equivalent or better quality of primary care than PCP HIV specialists. - assumes that reimbursement rates are based on the services provided, meaning PCPs and specialists would receive the same reimbursement for providing primary care services.
+- Assumes AB 993 would not impact current PCPs who are also HIV specialists because they meet the bill's definition of a PCP premandate. - Assumes AB 993 would primarily impact board-certified infectious disease specialists who treat patients with HIV, and are not currently PCPs, but meet the bill's definition of HIV specialist. - Assumes AB 993 would impact only a small number of physician assistants (PAs) and nurse practitioners (NPs) who are HIV specialists, but are currently not serving as primary care providers. - Assumes that only HIV-positive enrollees would select HIV specialists as their PCPs, although this is not specified in the bill language. - Focuses on delivery of primary care services to people living with HIV/AIDS (PLWH) rather than on delivery of HIV care because enrollees currently have access to HIV care as specialty care. - Evaluates the clinical literature for evidence that non-PCP HIV specialists provided equivalent or better quality of primary care than PCP HIV specialists. - Assumes that reimbursement rates are based on the services provided, meaning PCPs and specialists would receive the same reimbursement for providing primary care services.

-CHBRP conducted an analysis on similar legislation, AB 23724, introduced during the 2015-2016 Legislative Session.
-The analysis of AB 1534 builds on the previous report.
+CHBRP conducted an analysis on similar legislation, AB 15345, introduced during the 2017-2018 Legislative Session, and AB 23726, introduced during the 2015-2016 Legislative Session.
+The updated analysis of AB 993 builds on these previous reports.